gitlzzz/ATLAS/docs/source/input_database_generation.md

 Fraction of different structure types.
 The sum of the fractions must be equal to 1.0.

-- `bulk`: (float) Fraction of structures that will be bulk.
+- :alt:`bulk`: (float) Fraction of structures that will be bulk.
   - Default is `0.4`.

-- `surface`: (float) Fraction of structures that will be surfaces.
+- :alt:`surface`: (float) Fraction of structures that will be surfaces.
   - Default is `0.6`.

-- `cluster`: (optional, float) Fraction of structures that will be clusters.
+- :alt:`cluster`: (optional, float) Fraction of structures that will be clusters.
   - Default is `0.0`.

 #### Plot_Db - `[database.plot_db]`